 - Les avantages du nouvel outil de mesure d'Altium Designer

 - Nouvelle fonctionnalité d'analyse de la sensibilité d'Altium Designer

 - Altium 365 : là où le monde conçoit l'électronique

 - Simplification de la simulation SPICE dans Altium Designer | Simulation pour la conception électronique (en anglais)

-- SPICE Simulation - Full Training (Altium Designer 15)
+- Simulation SPICE - Formation complète (Altium Designer 15) (en anglais)